Cole-Lane/Zip-Code-App-Project-C-Sharp/README.md

 ## Usage

-Run / Start the application and the GUI window will appear.
+Run / Start the application in Visual Studio and the GUI window will appear.
 Just enter a 5 digit zip code and press enter to have the city and state load in the text boxes.

-The main file runs an instance of the ZipCodeApp class -This class has the listeners and is the file that makes a call to the ZippoProcessor class
+The main file runs an instance of the *ZipCodeApp* class -This class has the listeners and is the file that makes a call to the *ZippoProcessor* class

-The ZippoProcessor class makes use of the two NuGets, Newtonsoft.Json and System.Net.Http to handle the data returned from the ApiHelper class.
-This data is then matched to two seperate classes, ZipModel and LocationInformation, to handle the data format.
+The *ZippoProcessor* class makes use of the two NuGets, Newtonsoft.Json and System.Net.Http to handle the data returned from the *ApiHelper* class.
+This data is then matched to two seperate classes, *ZipModel* and *LocationInformation*, to handle the data format.

-The ApiHelper class is a simple helper class that starts a new instance of HttpClient and sets the base address to insure that we are looking for US zip codes.
+The *ApiHelper* class is a simple helper class that starts a new instance of HttpClient and sets the base address to insure that we are looking for US zip codes.

 ## Authors